Michigan Shuttle Bus Accident Law: Here’s What To Know

 If the shuttle bus driver, owner and/or their insurance company refuses to pay your mini tort claim, then you will need to file a mini tort lawsuit in small claims court.

 Do not sign any mini tort release from the shuttle bus owner or the shuttle bus’s insurer, before you talk with an experienced attorney because these releases often can include language that goes well beyond the mini tort claim and improperly attempts to release the bus’s owner from liability for all claims arising out of the crash – such as claims for pain and suffering compensation and excess medical expenses and excess lost wages.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a shuttle bus accident in Michigan and would like to speak with an experienced attorney, call us toll free anytime 24/7 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.